DEFAULT DIVORCE: WHAT IF MY EX REFUSES TO RESPOND TO MY PETITION FOR DIVORCE?

 California is a community property state which generally, for purposes of divorce, means that in theory each spouse is entitled to one-half of all property acquired by either spouse during marriage other than those acquired by gift or inheritance or by funds stemming from gifts or inheritance.
 Unfortunately, it is quite common for one spouse to hide assets from the other spouse in anticipation of divorce.
 This post shall address what happens if one spouse wrongfully deprives the other of their fair share of the community property because they either hid the asset(s), sold the asset(s), or transferred the asset(s) to a third party.

 A person contemplating divorce may be quite tempted to do this due to the effect it would have on the dissolution proceedings.
 Imagine that when two people get divorced, the judge throws everything each person has acquired (income, property, etc.) during marriage into one big pot to be equally divided.
-If a person feels that 50% of th…read more
+If a person feels that 50% of the pot is more than what the other spouse deserves, he or she might attempt to hide, sell, or transfer some assets prior to the proceedings.

 What to Do When Your Ex Does Not Pay Child or Spousal Support